Tosin5S/instinct/README.md

-# 2.5D Demo Project with GDScript
+# 2.5D TPW Project with GDScript

-This demo project shows a way to create a 2.5D game in Godot by mixing 2D and 3D nodes.
-It also adds a 2.5D editor viewport for easily editing 2.5D levels.
+This project shows a way to create a 2.5D game in Godot by mixing 2D and 3D nodes.

 Language: GDScript

 Renderer: GLES 2

-Note: There is a Mono C# version available [here](https://github.com/godotengine/godot-demo-projects/tree/master/mono/2.5d).

 ## How does it work?